Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Venice Movies and Videos

 Before you head for Venice, get a preview of what you'll be seeing with a selection of feature films and travelogues.
-Most are available on videocassette, so look for them in your video rental store or public library.
-(NOTE: Publisher information is given where available.)
+Some are available on streaming video, while others may be on VHS cassettes, DVDs, or Blu-Ray disks that are gathering dust at your local flea market.

 Feature films